azadkuh/qhttp/example/benchmark/README.md

 # benchmark

-a utility to load testing of `QHttp` by simulating a *RESTful/Json* server and attacking clients.
+a utility to load testing of `QHttp` by simulating a *RESTful/Json* server and attacking clients. both TCP and unix (local) sockets are implemented.

 > for Json parser and builder, see [azadkuh/gason++](https://github.com/azadkuh/gason--)